fastify/fastify-passport/README.md

 fastifyPassport.use('test', new SomePassportStrategy()) // you'd probably use some passport strategy from npm here
 ```

-## Difference between `fastify-secure-session` and `@fastify/session`
+## Difference between `@fastify/secure-session` and `@fastify/session`
-`fastify-secure-session` and `@fastify/session` are both session plugins for Fastify which are capable of encrypting/decrypting the session.
-The main difference is that `fastify-secure-session` uses the stateless approach and stores the whole session in an encrypted cookie whereas `@fastify/session` uses the stateful approach for sessions and stores them in a session store.
+`@fastify/secure-session` and `@fastify/session` are both session plugins for Fastify which are capable of encrypting/decrypting the session.
+The main difference is that `@fastify/secure-session` uses the stateless approach and stores the whole session in an encrypted cookie whereas `@fastify/session` uses the stateful approach for sessions and stores them in a session store.

 ## Session Serialization

-In a typical web application, the credentials used to authenticate a user will only be transmitted once when a user logs in, and after, they are considered logged in because of some data stored in their session. `fastify-passport` implements this pattern by storing sessions using `fastify-secure-cookie`, and serializing/deserializing user objects to and from the session referenced by the cookie. `fastify-passport` cannot store rich object classes in the session, only JSON objects, so you must register a serializer / deserializer pair if you want to say fetch a User object from your database, and store only a user ID in the session.
+In a typical web application, the credentials used to authenticate a user will only be transmitted once when a user logs in, and after, they are considered logged in because of some data stored in their session. `@fastify/passport` implements this pattern by storing sessions using `@fastify/secure-session`, and serializing/deserializing user objects to and from the session referenced by the cookie. `@fastify/passport` cannot store rich object classes in the session, only JSON objects, so you must register a serializer / deserializer pair if you want to say fetch a User object from your database, and store only a user ID in the session.

 ```js
 // register a serializer that stores the user object's id in the session ...